Average Cost of a Wedding in the UK 2026

 TypeLow PriceAverage PriceHigh Price

-Budget wedding dresses under £500 can be found at the following high street, online or second-hand shops:
+Budget wedding dresses under £500 can be found at the following high street, online or second-hand platforms:

 Average Wedding Ring Costs

-Wedding rings can vary significantly in cost, depending on the retailer, the type of metal, the size and shape of the band and the presence of any diamonds or other details.
-To give you an idea of how the price changes across these features, we priced wedding bands at Goldsmiths and found prices ranging from £40 up to £1,500 per ring.
+With the price of gold surging to record highs over the last two years, the cost of fine jewelry has increased significantly.
+To give you an idea of how the price changes across features in 2026, we priced wedding bands at Goldsmiths and found prices ranging from around £150 up to £2,750+ per ring.

 If you are trying to save money on rings, go for a smaller band width.
 If you really like the look of a wider band, you can opt for a lower-priced metal, such as silver or white gold instead of platinum.